jonashackt/crossplane-argocd/README.md

       prune: true
 ```

-The crucial point here is to use the `syncPolicy.automated` flag as described in the docs: https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/ Otherwise the deployment the Crossplane `provider-aws-s3` will give the following error:
+The crucial point here is to use the `syncPolicy.automated` flag as described in the docs: https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/.
+Otherwise the deployment of the Crossplane `provider-aws-s3` will give the following error:

 ```shell
 Resource not found in cluster: pkg.crossplane.io/v1/Provider:provider-aws-s3
 ```

+The automated syncPolicy makes sure that child apps are automatically created, synced, and deleted when the manifest is changed.

+> This flag enables ArgoCD's "true" GitOps feature, where the CI/CD pipeline doesn't deploy themselfes (Push-based GitOps) but only makes a git commit.
+Then the GitOps operator inside the Kubernetes cluster (here ArgoCD) recognizes the change in the Git repository and deploys the changes to match the state of the repository in the cluster.

 We also use the finalizer `resources-finalizer.argocd.argoproj.io finalizer` like we did with the Crossplane core components so that a `kubectl delete -f` would also undeploy all components of our Provider `provider-aws-s3`.